Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

   * bottom center
   * bottom right
 * If any achievements are included as locations that you feel shouldn't be, please let me know in the Discord.
-This is unfortunately a much more manual process than I had hoped
+This is unfortunately a much more manual process than I had hoped.
+In the meantime, once you've gotten everything that you can feel free to hit the generate locations button again to get new achievements